-Jama Masjid (Old Delhi) is the largest mosque to ever build in India.
-Also referred as Masjid-I-Jahan Numa, it was the last monument that was constructed in the reign of Mughal Emperor, Shah Jahan.
+Jama Masjid (Old Delhi) is the largest mosque ever built in India.
+Also referred to as Masjid-I-Jahan Numa, it was the last monument that was constructed in Mughal Emperor Shah Jahan’s reign.

-If you are visiting Delhi, make sure that you don’t miss out the chance to visit Jama Masjid.
+If you visit Delhi, make sure that you don’t miss out on the chance to visit Jama Masjid.
 The beautiful architecture of the Mughal times is something worth appreciating.
-No wonder that to give this monument this magnificent look and shape; it took more than a million rupees at that time along with 5000 employees.
+No wonder this monument looks this magnificent!
+It took more than a million rupees at that time along with 5000 employees.

 Tomb of Safdarjung

-There are many things you will notice about the tomb, and paying a visit to this monument is worth your time.
+You will notice many things about the tomb, and paying a visit to this monument is worth your time.

-These are the main tourist attractions and points of interests in Delhi, now let´s talk about some great places close to Delhi.
+These are the main tourist attractions and points of interest in Delhi, now let´s talk about some great places close to Delhi.

 Great Trips to Take from Delhi